alexhmacy/Neural-Net-Detect-Pneumonia/README.md

 7. Present conclusions and offer recommendations.

 ## Methodology and Approach
 This will be a supervised learning classification with three datasets: train, validation, and test.
 Instances are labeled by their class as either 'NORMAL' or 'PNEUMONIA'.
-Using a Multilayer Perceptron, my model will attempt to predict an images class.
+Using a Multilayer Perceptron, my model will attempt to predict an image's class.

 ## Performance Measures
 Adam and Binary Cross Entropy, aided by Batch Normalization and Class Balancing.